hcwang24/BC_Forest_WildFire_Dashboard/README.md

 - **Dynamic Updates**: Updates the dashboard based on user interactions with the map and date slider.
 - **Detailed Analysis**: Bar plots showing the distribution of fire statuses and causes.

+## Deployment

+This dashboard is deployed and accessible online at: [BC Forest and Wildfire Dashboard](https://bc-forest-wildfire-dashboard.onrender.com)

+Visit the link to explore forest coverage and wildfire incidents in British Columbia.

 ## Installation

 ### Prerequisites